-If you need assistance with your drop, contact the Student Assistance Center or the Registration Center in the Student Center.
-If you are at the Humboldt, Lexington or Savannah Center, you can get assistance with your online drop at the center's administrative office.
+If you need assistance with your drop, contact the Advising Center in the Student Center.
+If you are at the Lexington or Savannah Center, you can get assistance with your online drop at the center's administrative office.

 Students cannot drop learning support, nursing and some allied health courses without special permission from the appropriate department head.